What country is London in?

 Regular ferry services connect London to continental Europe and Ireland, and the Eurostar high-speed train will take you from Paris to Central London in just over two hours.
 With six major airports, London is easy to get to from all over the world.

 London is located in the county of Greater London, an administrative area that includes 32 boroughs plus the City of London.

 London is a modern, innovative, and iconic city, steeped in history.
 It’s famous for its historic palaces and magnificent landmarks, world-class museums, iconic attractions and events, picturesque parks and gardens.

 London is known for its vibrant culture and cultural icons, such as red buses, West End shows, Queen Elizabeth II and the royal family, literary figures William Shakespeare and Charles Dickens, and film icons James Bond and Harry Potter.

 When to visit London?

 Not sure when the best time to visit London is?
 The capital is the perfect place to visit all year round, with seasonal events coming one after the other.
 Find out more about special events in London with our month-by-month guide.

 The climate in the capital is one of the mildest in the UK, but London weather can be quite unpredictable.
 In autumn and winter, take in a museum or art gallery, or head to one of London's many pop-up ice rinks over the Christmas period.
-Spring and summer are perfect for enjoying the outdoors at one of the many wonderful parks, or indulging in a drink in the sun at a rooftop bar.
+Spring and summer are perfect for enjoying the outdoors at one of the many wonderful parks, seeing the sights on a river tour or open-top bus, or indulging in a drink in the sun at a rooftop bar.